The Flipflopi Dhow

 Lamu Island is on the north Kenya coast, and has long been the most important centre for dhow building in the region.
-Lamu Town itself is a UNEP World Heritage Site and is the oldest and best preserved Swahili settlement in East Africa, having been inhabited since 1370.
+Lamu Town itself is a UNESCO World Heritage Site and is the oldest and best preserved Swahili settlement in East Africa, having been inhabited since 1370.